biasedbit/http-client/README.md

 ## Test coverage status

-A complete battery of tests was created for version 2.0, using [Spock Framework](https://github.com/spockframework/spock).
+This project has a battery of unit and integration tests created with [Spock Framework](https://github.com/spockframework/spock).

 The current coverage, as reported by IntelliJ IDEA is around **92%**.
 Keep in mind this project uses Lombok, so there is some auto-generated code (getters & setters, constructors) that is not tested.